GoogleCloudPlatform/python-docs-samples/run/events-pubsub/README.md

 --parameters topic=my-topic
 ```

-Enable authenticated calls to the pub/sub trigger by going to your google cloud console in a browser,
+Finally we need to enable authenticated calls to the pub/sub trigger.

+1. Login to google cloud console.
-navigating to the pub/sub products page, navigate to subscriptions and click on your pubsub-trigger.
+2. Navigate to the pub/sub products page, and select subscriptions from the left side tab bar.
+3. Click on your pubsub-trigger then click edit.

-You must then click edit, and check off enable authentication.
-Click the appropriate service account
+4. Check off enable authentication.
+5. Select the appropriate service account and paste in the value for
-and paste in your environment variable MY_RUN_SERVICE into the optional audience field.
-You must now
+your environment variable MY_RUN_SERVICE into the optional audience field.
-scroll down and select update for the changes to take place.
+6. Scroll down and click update for the changes to take place.

 ## Test